 To learn Rust, you need to get familiar with the basics of Rust programming.
 We offer you a course explaining the installation, basic concepts, data and error handling, and many other tips!

-Why use Rust over C++ when the latter has a stronger community, more frameworks, and has reached a stable position over the years?
+Why use Rust over C++, when it comes to Rust VS C++, when C++ has a stronger community, more frameworks, and has reached a stable position over the years?
 One of the arguments is Rust’s approach to security and correctness of code.

 In dynamically-typed languages such as C++, it is much easier to miss problems and issues in your code.
 Rust can be described as a statically-typed language on steroids as its code-validating procedure is much stricter than in C++.